 WordPress & High-Performance - a few examples

-The following megastars all rely on WordPress as website CMS.
-It should be clear that WordPress sites of stars such as Katy Perry or Justin Timberlake have to cope with constantly high traffic on the one hand, but also with peak loads in visitor numbers.
+The following megastars all rely on WordPress as their website CMS.
+It should be clear that WordPress sites of stars such as Katy Perry or Justin Timberlake have to handle constantly high traffic, but also peak visitor loads.

-This is how your magazine survives 75,000 hits per minute
+How your magazine survives 75,000 views per minute

-Before I reveal the secret of how your website can handle extremely high traffic, I would like to explain the relationship between visits and hits.
+Before I reveal the secret of how your website can handle an extremely large number of visits, I would first like to explain the relationship between visits and visits.
 A visitor can of course call up several subpages.
-The reflection time that the user allows himself between clicks is the key indicator for establishing a relationship between visitors and hits.
+The amount of time the user spends between clicks is the most important metric to establish a relationship between visitors and views.

-If 900 visitors click on one site on average every three seconds, we have 300 hits per second.
+If 900 visitors click on an site on average every three seconds, we have 300 views per second.

-An important rule of thumb is therefore: The number of visitors is generally at least twice as high as the number of hits.
+As an important rule of thumb, the number of visitors is generally at least twice as high as the number of views.

 WordPress & High-Performance - Caching as a wonder weapon

 Our caching is not a separate Varnish server, which is inconveniently connected upstream, but a technology that is integrated on the server side by default.

 1000 times calls and the processor gets bored